 Your home is likely your largest financial (and most emotional) investment.
 Yet it is also a vulnerable one, subject to natural disasters, burglary, vandalism, and liability from injuries suffered on the property.
-In order to insulate your home from such financial risk, you will most likely want to buy the proper level of homeowners insurance.
+In order to insulate your home from financial risk, you will want to buy the proper level of homeowners insurance.

 Minimum Hazard Insurance

 While the term varies from region to region, all mortgage lenders require homebuyers to purchase a base level of "hazard" or "homeowner's" insurance (HOI).
 This base level generally consists of coverage for property damage from fire, wind, hail, theft or other similar damage, though it may include more or fewer terms depending on the requirements of your lender.

 Multiple Lines of Coverage

 While the HOI your lender requires will cover unintentional structural damage to the home itself, it may fail to cover furnishings and other personal property, personal liability for injuries, and any other structures on the land (pool, garage, etc.).
 Homeowners would be wise to explore and purchase insurance which covers multiple lines of damage and/or liability.

 Most standard HOI policies cover, to some extent, personal liability for injuries to others that occur on your property.
 For example, if a utility worker is bitten by your dog or a loose window shutter falls and injures him, a liability line of your HOI would cover the cost of his medical bills and other damages, like lost wages and rehabilitation, up to the policy limit.